SEC keen on healthy Capital market, protection of investors’ funds

 “We want to have stronger investor confidence in the capital market, we want to have improved diversified investment landscape.
 We want to have a well informed and educated investing public and a commission that is enhanced with adequate institutional capacity to regulate efficiently and strategically,” he added.

-Mr Kwame Pianim, emphasized continuous education for the public, market players and regulators.
+Mr Kwame Pianim, emphasized continuous education for the public, market players and the regulators.

 “Investments are good and we the public must have a safe and sound mind that these institutions that want us to save are protecting our investments,” he said, adding that people should be encouraged to invest in equities, insurance, and others.